Kev’s Review of the La Marzocco Linea Mini

 If that’s you, then you’ll get where I’m coming from with this analogy, and you’ll be able to justify the price (if you can afford it) at least to yourself, good luck with your significant other ;-).

-In short, I think you’ll understand if the Linea Mini is for you as you’ll be paying extremely little attention to what I’m saying here, all you’ll be thinking is “when” you’ll get one of these, and how you’re going to convince “the boss” that you don’t need to go on holiday for a few years, and that those much-needed bits of work to the house can probably wait a while ;-).
+In short, I think you’ll understand if the Linea Mini is for you as you’ll be paying extremely little attention to what I’m saying here, all you’ll be thinking is “when” you’ll get among these, and how you’re going to convince “the boss” that you don’t need to go on holiday for a few years, and that those much-needed bits of work to the house can probably wait a while ;-).

-I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got perfect results with both.
+I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got ideal results with both.
 If you’re planning on sticking to medium roast coffee beans and upwards with the LMLM, I think you’ll find that either of these grinders will work well.

 Is the Linea Mini worth it?